 - No robo-advisors

 In This Article

 Stash Invest is a micro-investing app offering taxable and retirement investment accounts.
 It’s possible to invest as little as $5 per trade and buy fractional shares of your favorite company stocks and ETFs.

-Besides stocks and index ETFs, Stash also offers thematic ETFs that focus on certain market sectors and social values.
-Some thematic ETF examples include cybersecurity, clean energy and socially responsible businesses.
+Besides stocks and index ETFs, Stash offers thematic ETFs that focus on certain market sectors and social values like cybersecurity and clean energy.

 There are three different ways to fund your Stash investing account:

 - One-time or recurring contributions

 - Rounding up debit card purchases to the next dollar

 - Cash rewards from online purchases

 No matter how you fund your account, Stash invests your cash balance when it reaches $5.